-Assessment.
 Before sentencing, a motorist who’s convicted of a DUI must obtain a drug and alcohol evaluation from a certified assessor.
 The judge reviews the assessor’s report and determines whether to sentence the convicted driver to jail or the assessor’s recommended treatment.

 Judges have the option of setting aside a jail sentence for offenders who agree to abide by the recommendations of the drug and alcohol assessor.
 Treatment recommendations might include inpatient treatment, educational classes, and other intervention measures.
-If the recommendations do not require inpatient treatment of at least five days, the court will order the convicted motorist to serve at least ten days in jail.
+If the recommendations do not require inpatient treatment of at least ten days, the court will order the convicted motorist to serve at least ten days in jail.
 Failure to follow treatment recommendations can result in extended jail time and license suspension.

 In addition to any treatment ordered, the convicted motorist must also complete 240 hours of community service and use an ignition interlock device for up to two years.

-Fines.
 A person who’s convicted of a third DUI faces fines of up to $5,000.
 The judge can also order the offender to pay court costs and various other fees.

-The licensee must complete all court-ordered treatment requirements to be eligible for license reinstatement.
+Licensees must complete all court-ordered treatment requirements to be eligible for license reinstatement.